This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Subtotal Free

 Bread has always been important to the French.
-For centuries, it was their main food source — their staff of life literally.
-The tale of Marie Antoinette, the queen of France, callously responding to the news that French peasants were starving from a lack of bread with the much quoted line, “Let them eat cake,” is questionable, but her subject’s hunger and anger were very real.
-It was their suffering and feelings of resentment that led to bread riots, the storming of the Bastille in 1789, and the eventual beheading of King Louis XVI and Marie Antoinette by guillotine.
-Today, bread is considered more an accompaniment to a meal instead of the main course, but it’s still a part of every meal.
-And the most popular bread in France is the baguette.
+For centuries, it was their main food source — their literal staff of life.
+The famous tale of Marie Antoinette responding to starving peasants with the callous line “Let them eat cake” is questionable, but the hunger and resentment of her subjects was very real.
+Bread riots, the storming of the Bastille in 1789, and eventually the guillotine for both Louis XVI and Marie Antoinette all sprang from the people’s suffering.

-The quality of bread in France is important as well.
-Ideally, all baguettes will be crusty on the outside, soft on the inside with the the interior of each slice filled with irregular air pockets, weigh about half a pound, and be approximately 25.6 inches long, 1.6-2.36 inches wide, and 1.18-1.97 inches high.
-Made of only four main ingredients — wheat flour, water, yeast, and salt, all baguettes are not created equal, however.
+Ideally, a baguette is crusty on the outside and soft on the inside with the the interior of each slice filled with irregular air pockets.
+It weighs about a half-pound and is roughly 25.6 inches long, 1.6 to 2.36 inches wide, and 1.18 to 1.97 inches high.
+But... all baguettes are not created equal.
 Before 1993, nearly all bread of any kind consumed in France was pain ordinaire, or ordinary bread.
-Although good, it varied greatly from one bakery to another.
+Although good, quality varied greatly from one bakery to another.
 The baguette ordinaire (ordinary or standard baguette) was no exception.
-Additives were allowed, and sometimes these standard baguettes were (and still are) made in industrial bakeries with "fabricated" dough that would be frozen and then delivered to retail bakeries to be baked on site.
+Industrial shortcuts crept in — additives were allowed, and sometimes these standard baguettes were (and still are) made in industrial bakeries with "fabricated" dough that would be frozen and then delivered to retail bakeries to be baked on site.
 Bread made by the retail baker in his or her own bakery was becoming less common.
-Things changed with the passage of Le Décret Pain (the 1993 French Bread Law), which aimed to ensure the baguette maintained its integrity and history.
-The law outlined exactly what conditions the bread needed to meet in order to carry the title "tradition."

 À Bientôt!